 We do not attempt to model the observed properties of the Sgr stream in this paper, rather we show that rotation with a pattern speed even as small as $|\Omega_p|= 0.3$\kmskpc\ about any of the three principal axes generates a Coriolis acceleration that varies between $\sim$ 2--15\% of the gravitational acceleration along the stream (see Fig.~\ref{fig:orb_forces}).
 The Coriolis forces in the direction perpendicular to the stream plane (for rotation about any axis) and in the stream plane for rotation about the $y$ axis result in detectable differences in the progenitor orbit and therefore the morphology and kinematics of the tidal stream.
 Our main results are listed below: \begin{itemize} \item Our simulations suggest that figure rotation of the Milky Way's dark matter halo would warp the Sagittarius stream at its northern- and southern-most Galactic positions and produce a misalignment (or relative precession) between the instantaneous orbital planes of the leading and trailing arms (see Figures~\ref{fig:YZ_OT_F19_z} and \ref{fig:YZ_LMm_allax}).

-\item Figure rotation about the galactocentric $y$ axis produces significant Coriolis forces throughout the halo in the $x-z$ plane (Figure~\ref{fig:stream_forces}), which can change the angle between apocenters of Sagittarius-like orbits even at fixed radial density profile of the halo.
+\item Figure rotation about the Galactocentric $y$ axis (the angular momentum axis of the Sgr-stream) produces significant Coriolis forces throughout the halo in the $x-z$ plane (Figure~\ref{fig:stream_forces}), that change the angle between apocenters of the progenitor orbit even at fixed radial density profile of the halo.
 This in turn can result in a change in the angle between the apocenters of the leading and trailing tidal arms (see the bottom left panel of Figure~\ref{fig:Pol_LMm_rxyz}), which suggests that this angle encodes information both about the density profile of the halo \citep[e.g.,][]{belokurov_etal_14} and the rotation of the halo.

 \item The recently observed, sinusoidal form of the total proper motion as a function of $\Lambda_0$ is qualitatively seen in the \LMm models (as well as other models).
 However, if the halo has the shape inferred by \citet{law_majewski_10}, the observed values and gradient in $B_0$ along the stream (especially for $120^\circ<\Lambda_0<20^\circ$) are not produced in either a static halo or in any of the rotating models.